Daemonite/material/docs/4.6/plugins/select-select2.md

 <script src="https://cdn.jsdelivr.net/npm/select2@4.1.0-beta.1/dist/js/select2.min.js"></script>
 {% endhighlight %}

 Set HTML code of your select menu.
-You should keep `form-control` class for better mobile accessibility (refer to dedicated chapter below).
+You should keep `.form-control` class for better mobile accessibility (refer to dedicated chapter below).

 **NB.** With Select2, in simple select lists, you need to set a first blank `<option>` in order to set a placeholder.